Home | Decoshells | Specimen Shells | Books | Ordering & Shipping | About Us | Contact Us

 How to drill Seashells?

-Larger shells may need to be drilled - and it's quite easy with the right tools.
-Drilling shells yourself means you can place the hole exactly where you want it.
+Larger shells can easily be drilled with the right tools and doing it yourself means you can place the hole exactly where you want it.
 A small hand-held power drill (i.e. for engraving, etc.) works best.
-Un-branded ones are widely available, along with HSS steel drill bits ( ~ 0.8 or 1mm diameter).
-In general, anything that cuts metal will also work for seashells (no diamond drills required).
+Un-branded drills are widely available online.
+Use them with HSS steel drill bits ( ~ 0.8 or 1mm diameter).
+If the drill bit cuts metal, it will also work for seashells (no diamond drills required).

 How to paint Starfish?

-TIPS: Flat (non-gloss) spray enamel paint works best - available from any hardware store.
-Always wear protection / old clothing when using spray paint and do a trial run first!
+Use flat (non-gloss) spray enamel paint, for the most natural look (available at any hardware store).
+Do a trial run first!
 Spread newspaper in a wind-protected spot outside.
 Spread starfish on a few sheets, upside down initially.
-Paint your items very lightly, while moving the can at approx. 30 cm distance side-to-side.
-Repeat to achieve the right shade, keeping all paint layers very thin, as that will look completely natural and will dry in a few seconds.
-Turn starfish over and repeat the process for the top & sides in more fine layers, until you are happy with the result.
+Paint starfish very lightly while moving the spray can at arm's length side-to-side.
+Repeat if necessary and keep paint layers very thin, as this looks most natural and will dry in just a few seconds.
+Turn starfish over, repeat the fine spray layers for top & sides until happy with the result.

 How to polish Seashells?

-Sandpaper suitable for metal can be used to smooth rough edges on a shell.
-Use increasingly finer grain for sanding (i.e. from 120 to approx. 600 grain).
-Following that, a rotating brush with a fine sanding paste and finally a wool buff with jeweller’s rouge can be used to further smooth and then polish your shell surface (all tools widely available at hardware stores).
-Always wear protection when using power tools and rest the material frequently to keep it from overheating.
-However this is a messy process and if you have no prior experience, consider asking for help at your local jeweller's workshop instead.
-Jewellers can advise or even polish your shells, as this falls in their traditional skill set (i.e. polishing mother-of-pearl for jewellery).
+Polishing shells involves a few steps: Use increasingly finer grain for initial sanding of rough surfaces (i.e. from 120 to approx. 600 grain).
+Following that, a rotating brush with a fine sanding paste and finally a wool buff with jeweller’s rouge can be used to further smooth and then polish your shell surface.
+Sandpaper suitable for metal can also be used for shells (available at hardware stores).
+Always wear protection when using power tools and rest shells frequently to keep them from overheating.
+However polishing is a messy process and if you have no prior experience, consider asking for help at your local jeweller's workshop instead.
+Jewellers may be able to polish your shells for you, as this falls in their traditional skill set (i.e. polishing mother-of-pearl for jewellery).

 I want to sell my shell collection

 If you have a shell collection you are thinking of selling, we would certainly be interested in hearing about it!
 We regularly buy complete collections from around Australia.
-Even if we're not interested, we may be able to refer you to someone local (we know most collectors around Australia), so just send us an email for advice and options!
+Even if we're not interested, we may be able to refer you to someone local - so just send us an email for advice and options!

-Seashells consist of ~ 98% of calcium carbonate, which is vulnerable to acid / acidic environments, so we recommend metal cabinets (not timber) for long term storage.
-Museums around the world use metal storage for Natural History collections to avoid many potential problems associated with other materials.
-Shiny shells (i.e. Cowries) with very thin nacre layers are especially vulnerable to acidic environments, but other seashells will also suffer and degrade if exposed to acidity (i.e. in timber cabinets).
-A controlled (low) humidity helps to lower the risk, but as seashells naturally contain traces of moisture in their molecular structure, it's not a good idea to dry them out too much.
-Best advice: Store seashells acid-free, meaning: Do not use timber cabinets!
+STORAGE: Museums worldwide now exclusively use metal cabinets for Natural History item storage.
+As seashells consist of ~ 98% of calcium carbonate (vulnerable to acidic environments), we also recommend metal cabinets (not timber) as it avoids acidity issues.
+Shiny shells (i.e. Cowries) have ultra-thin nacre layers that are especially vulnerable, but many other seashells will also degrade over time if exposed to acidity (i.e. from timber cabinets).
+A controlled (low) humidity lowers the risk, but as seashells naturally contain traces of moisture in their molecular structure, it's not a good idea to dry them out too much.
+Best advice: Store seashells acid-free, meaning: Don't use timber cabinets!

-Maintenance: Take a critical look at your collection: Remove and discard all organic packaging or storage material, such as cotton wool (incl. from opercs), old matchboxes, cardboard, etc. All those materials are acidic to some degree, but can be replaced with acid-free alternatives; even data labels can be printed on acid-free paper!
+MAINTENANCE: Take a critical look at your collection: Discard organic packaging or storage material (cotton wool, i. e. below opercs), old matchboxes, card, paper, etc. Any such materials are acidic to some degree - but can be replaced with acid-free alternatives!
+Print data labels on acid-free paper.

 How are seashells packed for shipping?

-We box all shipments inside your Service satchel prior to shipping.
+We box all shipments prior to shipping.
 Very fragile items (i.e. Nautilus) may be double-boxed, also depending on the other items they are shipped with.
 We always aim to use recycled / recyclable materials for shipping where possible (cardboard, paper, bio-degradeable foam beads, etc.).

-Shells other than bulk items are individually wrapped and padded to protect potentially fragile areas; starfish are usually packed flat between paper layers.
+Shells other than bulk items are individually wrapped and padded to protect potentially fragile areas; starfish are usually packed flat between finely shredded paper layers.

 Handling seashells and starfish for packaging takes time and care (not unlike packing glass or china items).
-As we are including packaging cost in our item pricing, there is no additional handling surcharge when you order.
-All quoted shipping costs represent delivery charges paid to 3rd party providers (i.e. Australia Post) - we don't charge additional fees.
+As we are including packaging cost in our item pricing, there is no additional handling surcharge when you order!
+All quoted shipping costs reflect delivery charges paid to 3rd party providers (i.e. Australia Post) - we don't charge additional fees.

 What is a 'Decoshell'?